Academic Integrity Policy

 6. If the University Conduct and Academic Integrity Committee finds that no academic integrity violation has occurred, the instructor must work with the committee and college dean or graduate school director to adjust the student’s grade as appropriate.

-Cases involving intellectual property violations (Student Code 3.7), forgery (Student Code 3.19), unauthorized access (Student Code 3.37), or other Student Code of Conduct violations must be submitted to the dean of student affairs for further investigation and possible sanctioning.
-The dean of student affairs will also determine if a hearing by University Conduct and Academic Integrity Committee is appropriate.
-The penalty for intellectual property violations, forgery, or unauthorized access may be determined by the dean of student affairs or the University Conduct and Academic Integrity Committee.
+Cases involving intellectual property violations (Student Code 3.7), forgery (Student Code 3.19), unauthorized access (Student Code 3.37), or other Student Code of Conduct violations must be submitted to the dean of student support and advocacy for further investigation and possible sanctioning.
+The dean of student support and advocacy will also determine if a hearing by University Conduct and Academic Integrity Committee is appropriate.
+The penalty for intellectual property violations, forgery, or unauthorized access may be determined by the dean of student support and advocacy or the University Conduct and Academic Integrity Committee.

 Communication